[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 • Security-related operations

-This dynamic injection mechanism provides the Agent with additional guidance at critical moments, avoiding common mistakes.
+This dynamic injection mechanism gives the agent extra guidance at key moments and helps avoid common mistakes.

-Strategy Seven: Parallel Sampling - Balancing Quality and Efficiency
+Strategy 7: Parallel Sampling - balancing quality and efficiency

-Explore multiple independent inference paths in parallel, then select or synthesize the best result:
+Explore multiple independent reasoning paths in parallel, then select or aggregate the best result:

 1